nokessler/ee316/README.md

 # ee316
-Projects for EE316 using VHDL and Basys 3 Artix-7 FPGA
+Projects for EE316 using Verilog and Basys 3 Artix-7 FPGA